-NOTE — A tolerance of +10 percent may be allowed to the requirements given in the above table for acceptance

 ANNEX A

 (Clause 5)

 EXTRA BOUYANCY TEST

 A-1 APPARATUS

 It consists of a circular iron frame to which loose webbings of netting yarns is attached to form a bag.
 From the frame two strings are attached which are held up by a wooden plank.
 Another set of 3 strings of suitable length attached to the frame join below and carries weight. part of the system consisting of the iron frame, set of strings with weight and a portion of the part of the strings holding the wooden platform is immersed in water container (Fig. 7).